 The San Diego Paralegals Association Pro Bono Chair would like to invite you to volunteer your time to the below organizations that SDPA actively supports year-round.

 For more information on specific events, please visit our Calendar page, or email firstname.lastname@example.org to propose new organizations and affiliations.

-To subscribe to our email updates regarding volunteer opportunities, subscribe below:
+To subscribe to our email updates regarding volunteer opportunities, please fill out the following form.

 The Center for Community Solutions (CCS) helps more than 30,000 adults and children each year to heal and prevent relationship and sexual violence.
 CCS operates the only rape crisis center in the city of San Diego along with a countywide 24-hour bilingual crisis helpline.
 The nonprofit agency also provides emergency domestic violence shelters, hospital and court accompaniment, as well as legal and counseling services for those affected by rape, domestic violence, and elder abuse.
 CCS also works with local community groups and schools to provide innovative prevention programs to promote healthy relationships and peaceful communities.